jac11/RSA_GENKEY/README.md

        * ## $\color{yellow}{\textsf{Hidden Message in Image Generate Key }}$
           * rsa_alg.py --image "Image Path" --message "Message Path" --encyrpt --hidden "--base46 or --hex"
+       * by use this command you have private and public keys so you can use  to encryption the message by any one
+       * so if you encrypt the message by private key you will Decrypt the message use public key
+       * Capital "P" for private key
+       * Small   "p" For public Key
+       * rsa_alg.py -P name-Private-Key.pem   --message  Cryto.txt  --hex or --base64 --encrypt
+       * rsa_alg.py -P  name-Private-Key.pem  -M Cryto.txt " -H or -B "-E
+       * rsa_alg.py -P name-Public-Key.pem    --message  Cryto.txt  --hex or --base64 --encrypt
+       * rsa_alg.py -p  name-Public-Key.pem -M Cryto.txt " -H or -B "-E
+       * by defult the tool will greate folder  genrate the put key
+       ## $\textcolor{red}{RECOMMANDED}$
+     *  ##### $\color{yellow}{\textsf{ KEEP  PUT OF THE KEYS "PRIEVATE AND PUBLIC" AT SAME ONE.FOLDER }}$
+        ##### $\color{yellow}{\textsf{ SO THE TOOL CAN DEDECTIT THE ENCRYPT KEY AND DECRYPT KEY}}$
+     * ### $\color{yellow}{\textsf{Encryption Message hidden in Images }}$
+       * To hidden Message in the Image
+       * Get image you wish to Hidden Message in the side it any exsstion
+       * The RSA_GENKEY with hidden the Key For Decrypt the Meaasge auto with Message
+       * output  Image "PNG" exsstion
+       * user he specifies the path mssage and specifies the Image path
+       * if User will use  same Key shuode  specifies the key  For Encrypt
+       * RSA_GENKEY  will Create Folder by message name and  all out put file we store in this folder inclue the image ".png"
+       * Keep  Put Of The Keys "PRIEVATE AND PUBLIC" aT Same One Folder so The Tool Can Dedecit The Encrypt Key abd  Decrypt Key

+       * ## $\color{yellow}{\textsf{Hidden Message in Image Generate Key }}$
+          * rsa_alg.py --image "Image Path" --message "Message Path" --encyrpt --hidden "--base46 or --hex"
+          * rsa_alg.py --image Image.jpeg --message Cryto --encyrpt --hidden "--base46 or --hex"
+          *  rsa_alg.py -I Image.jpeg -M Cryto -E -H " -B or -H"
+       * ### $\color{yellow}{\textsf{Encryption Message hidden in Images }}$
+          *  rsa_alg.py --image "Image Path" --message "Message Path" --encyrpt --hidden "--base46 or --hex" --private name-private-key.pem
+          *  rsa_alg.py -I Image.jpeg -M Cryto -E -H " -B or -H" -P name-private-key.pem
           * rsa_alg.py --image Image.jpeg --message Cryto --encyrpt --hidden "--base46 or --hex"
           *  rsa_alg.py -I Image.jpeg -M Cryto -E -H " -B or -H"
        * ### $\color{yellow}{\textsf{Encryption Message hidden in Images }}$